-English - 4 credits (English 9, 10, 11, 12)

-Social Studies - 4 credits (including Global History, American History, Economics and Government)

-Science - 3 credits; one must be in a life science course, one must be in a physical science course, and the third may be in either life sciences or physical sciences.

-Mathematics - 3 credits

-Foreign Language (language other than English) - 1 credit must be earned by the completion of grade 9; may be earned either by studying the language in seventh and eighth grade and passing the State second language proficiency exam; or by passing a level 1 foreign language course or State proficiency exam in high school.
+English - 4 credits (English 9, 10, 11, 12) Social Studies - 4 credits (including Global History, American History, Economics and Government) Science - 3 credits; one must be in a life science course, one must be in a physical science course, and the third may be in either life sciences or physical sciences.
+Mathematics - 3 credits World Language (language other than English) - 1 credit must be earned by the completion of grade 9; may be earned either by studying the language in seventh and eighth grade and passing the State second language proficiency exam; or by passing a level

-Visual Arts and/or Music and/or Theatre - 1 credit (see the Course Catalogue for a list of courses which satisfy this requirement) Health Education - 1/2 credit
+1 World Language course or State proficiency exam in high school.
+Visual Arts and/or Music - 1 credit (see the Course Catalog for a list of courses which satisfy this requirement)

+Health Education - 1/2 credit